 Revelation 4:11 NIV

 They are proclaiming that God is worthy of our worship because he created all things.
 Because all things have their being in him.

 This creation that we are a part of is truly amazing.
-The size and complexity of the universe is incomprehensible to most of us.
-From the smallest particle to the largest galactic clusters, it is all intricate and well designed.
-The more we learn of this world we inhabit, the more wonderful it is revealed to be.
+The size and complexity of the universe are incomprehensible to most of us.
+From the smallest particle to the largest galactic clusters, it is all intricate and well-designed.
+The more we learn about this world we inhabit, the more wonderful it is revealed to be.

 More than any other person, place, or thing, the creator of us all is worthy of our praise and worship.